chauff/cse1500-web-transcripts/Lecture-3.md

 ```

 The prototype chaining allows us to set up **inheritance through prototyping**.
 This requires two steps:

 1. Create a new constructor.
 2. Redirect the prototype.

-Lets assume we want to inherit from `Game` to create a more specialied variant: `TwoPlayerGame`:
+Lets assume we want to inherit from `Game` to create a more specialized variant: `TwoPlayerGame`:

 ```javascript
 function Game(id){